slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 Building upon the basis of [KISS](#KISS), it is easy to understand that to keep our projects simple, it helps to keep them small (or at least not with scattered different versions of the same code).

 DRY is a far reaching mindset, not a small set of precise rules.
 It is easy to apply it at the low/descreet level.
 We all recognize a simple pattern when it happens in a piece of code (method) or across a couple of pieces of code.
+What is harder and when it really shines is when applied on across large chunk of software as a systematic architecture
 ##
 ## Making Methods
 ### A grand classic: utility classes